ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 }
 ```

+#### Stubbing with multiple values to return sequentially for each function call

+***main_test.bal***

-2. This test stubs the behavior of the `get` function to return a specified sequence of values for each `get` function invocation
+This test stubs the behavior of the `get` function to return a specified sequence of values for each `get` function
-i.e., the first call to `get` will return the fist argument and the second call will return the second argument.
+ invocation. i.e., the first call to `get` will return the first argument and the second call will return the second
+  argument.

 ```ballerina
 import ballerina/test;
 import ballerina/http;

 @test:Config {}
 public function testGetRandomJoke() {
     // create a default mock HTTP Client and assign it to the `clientEndpoint` object